-Book Launch Thursday June 18 at 4:00 pm CT: Raising Antiracist Kids: Empowering the Next Generation of Change Makers
+Raising Antiracist Kids: Empowering the Next Generation of Change Makers (recorded video link here)

 A conversation between Ibram X. Kendi (Founding Director of The Antiracist Research & Policy Center at American University in Washington, DC, author, historian activist among many other accomplishments) and Derecka Purnell, writer, lawyer, activist.

 Sesame Street teamed up with CNN to offer town hall sessions for kids on the pandemic.
 See link here for previous town halls on the pandemic and here for the town hall on racism, the current nationwide protests, embracing diversity and being more empathetic and understanding.